devopsdina/effortless_sample/README.md

 The steps [here](https://www.habitat.sh/docs/using-builder/) have been completed if pushing the hab package to builder.

+The values already specified in the effortless [client-config](https://github.com/chef/effortless/blob/master/scaffolding-chef-infra/lib/linux/client-chunk.rb) are not duplicated.
+To override the existing configuration items, set them in the `plan.sh`

 ## How to use

 **Note: These steps have been verified on a Mac only**